faqihafivan/faqihafivan/README.md

 Web Developer from Indonesia passionate about building web applications using Laravel, PHP, and JavaScript.

 **Tech Stack**

-Laravel
+-Laravel

-PHP
+-PHP

-MySQL
+-MySQL

-JavaScript
+-JavaScript

-Google Apps Script
+-Google Apps Script

 **Current Focus**

-Education Management Systems
+-Education Management Systems

-Dashboard Development
+-Dashboard Development

-Machine Learning for SDN Security
+-Machine Learning for SDN Security

 <!--
 **faqihafivan/faqihafivan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.